sharadg/containers_basics/README.md

     -v   Display verbose messages
 ```

+For the curious, there is a set of detailed posts by [Michael Kerrisk over at LWN about Linux namspaces](https://lwn.net/Articles/531114/) if you want to get into the details of it.
 ### PID namespace

 We are going to use this utility to run our `fork_and_exec` program inside a new `PID` namespace (by passing `-p` flag, `-v` for verbose output).